Experience the Most Intelligent DISC Profile

 C styles provide the focus for the team.
 They help keep everyone concentrated on the issues and act as internal controllers.
 They remember decisions from previous meetings and take detailed notes.

 C's are great at delegating tasks and responsibilities and give others room to focus on their work.
-C styles contribute the analytical side to a team.
+Type C personality styles contribute the analytical side to a team.
 They analyse problems and handle issues thoroughly.

 What are the strengths of a C type personality?

 C styles are methodical and cautious, making them excellent analysts.
-C types approach problems systematically and take their time to think things through.
+C type personalities approach problems systematically and take their time to think things through.
 C's are comfortable with lots of data and ensure everything works the way it should.
 C styles want to be correct and to produce high-quality work.
 They do not want to make mistakes.

 These strengths come easily and naturally to C personality types: